Spatially Adapted First and Second Order Regularization for Image Reconstruction: From an Image Surface Perspective

-where $u_0$ denotes the clear image, $u$ represents the recovery image, MSE indicates the mean square error of $u_0$ and $u$. ${\mu_{u_0}}$ and ${\mu_{u}}$, respectively, express the local mean values of images $u_0$ and $u$, ${\sigma_{u_0}}$ and ${\sigma_{u}}$ signify the respective standard deviations, ${c_1}$ and ${c_2}$ are two constants to avoid instability for near-zero denominator values, and ${\sigma_{u_0 u}}$ is the covariance value between images $u_0$ and $u$.
-Theoretically, higher PSNR and SSIM values normally denote better performance in image reconstruction.
+where $u_0$ denotes the clear image, $u$ represents the recovery image, MSE indicates the mean square error of $u_0$ and $u$.
+The ${\mu_{u_0}}$ and ${\mu_{u}}$ express the local mean values of images $u_0$ and $u$, ${\sigma_{u_0}}$ and ${\sigma_{u}}$ signify the respective standard deviations, ${c_1}$ and ${c_2}$ are two constants to avoid instability for near zero denominator values, and ${\sigma_{u_0 u}}$ is the covariance value between images $u_0$ and $u$.
+Theoretically, higher PSNR and SSIM values normally indicate better performance in image reconstruction.

-In particular, the variation of the residuals as well as the relative errors and energy will give us important information about the convergence of the iterations.
-During the iterations, the relative residuals are given by
+The variation of the relative residuals, the relative errors and numerical energy can provide important information about the numerical convergence of the proposed Algorithm 1 and Algorithm 2.
+Therefore, we track the relative residuals during the iterations, which is defined as